 LARGEST Bay Area DEFORESTATION in 100 YEARS — will increase FIRE DANGER.

-OVER 450,000 HEALTHY TREES WILL BE CUT DOWN — trees that capture fog, create shade, cool the land, sequester carbon, are home to thousands of animals and birds, and are more resilient to wildfire than grasses and shrubs that will grow in their place once destroyed.
-Grassland and shrubs are what started and spread the devastating 1991 Oakland hills fire (not trees, which are often scapegoated).
+OVER 450,000 HEALTHY TREES WILL BE CUT DOWN — trees that capture fog, create shade, cool the land, sequester carbon, are home to thousands of animals and birds, and are more resilient to wildfire than grasses and shrubs that will grow in their place once the forests are destroyed.
+Grassland and shrubs started the devastating 1991 Oakland hills fire (not trees, which are often erroneously blamed).

-Over 2,000 acres of land will be de-forested; trees cut down and chopped up into logs and wood chips left on the ground.
-Literally tons of dead wood will be left to dry out in the direct sun and BECOME a fire hazard — since cooling, moisture-capturing, shade-producing forest canopy will be destroyed.
+Over 2,000 acres of land will be de-forested; trees cut down and chopped up into logs and wood chips, then left on the ground.
+Literally tons of dead wood will then dry out in the direct sun and BECOME a fire hazard — since cooling, moisture-capturing, shade-producing forest canopy will have been destroyed.

-No replanting of any kind is planned.
+No replanting is included in the plan.
 That’s hard to believe, but it’s true.
-The plan will convert thousands of acres of forest into “grasslands with islands of shrubs,” a phrase used in the Environmental Impact Statement (“EIS”) for this de facto logging plan.
+The plan will turn thousands of acres of lush forest into “grasslands with islands of shrubs,” a phrase used in the Environmental Impact Statement (EIS) for this de facto logging plan.

-Fire danger will increase dramatically if fog-capturing forest is destroyed.
-Fast-growing, opportunistic plants like poison oak, French broom and star thistle will grow in place of these established 120-year-old Bay Area forests.
+Fire danger will increase dramatically when fog-capturing forest is destroyed.
+Fast-growing, opportunistic plants like poison oak, French broom and thistle will grow in place of these established 120-year-old Bay Area forests.
 Grasses and brushy plants are nature’s way of healing the massive soil damage done by bulldozers and tree fellings.
-Small plants, closer to the ground than trees, act as fire ladders between grasses and any remaining trees — and spread fire rapidly to houses.
-Grasses and brush, of any species, don’t hold as much water as thick tree trunks, so they dry out in summer and autumn — aka, fire season in California.
-Thus this deforestation will increase the chance of a devastating wildfire — like the one in Oct.
-1991 that spread rapidly to houses from grass and brush.
+These smaller plants, closer to the ground than trees, act as fire ladders between grasses and (any species of) trees — and spread fire rapidly to houses.
+Grasses and brush contain much water than thick tree trunks, so they dry out in summer and autumn — fire season in California.
+So this deforestation will increase the chance of a devastating wildfire — like the one in Oct.
+1991 that spread rapidly to houses from grasses and brush.

-Massive, 70,000-acre grass and brush fires burned out of control in autumn of 2015, making headlines in drought-stricken Northern and Southern California.
-These more ignitable landscapes will be increased by the massive deforestations.
+Massive, 70,000-acre grass and brush fires, NOT eucalyptus forest fires, are what burn out of control today, in the summer of 2016, and the autumn of 2015, making headlines in drought-stricken Northern and Southern California.
+These more ignitable landscapes will be increased by the deforestations planned by “nativists” who target specific tree species for eradication.

 Thousands of gallons of poisonous herbicides — including Monsanto Roundup™ (glyphosate) and Dow Garlon™ (triclopyr) — will then be applied to the hundreds of thousands of tree stumps, twice each year, for ten years — or in perpetuity — to kill re-sprouting tree stumps.
 READ REPORT by World Health Organization, classifying glyphosate (Roundup’s active ingredient) as “probably carcinogenic to humans.”
 CLICK HERE